nfdi4cat/voc4cat/README.md

 and finally land in the folder `vocabularies` as SKOS-vocabulary files in turtle-format.

+In addition, documentation is created automatically and published on github-pages.

+- The general url is `https://{gh-org-name}.github.io/{vocabulary-name}/docs/`
+- In nfdi4cat/voc4cat-template the vocabulary `vocab_example` is documented at [https://dalito.github.io/voc4cat-template/vocab_example/docs/](https://dalito.github.io/voc4cat-template/vocab_example/docs/)

 ### Creating vocabularies for catalysis or catalytic reaction engineering

 Please strongly consider contributing to [voc4cat](https://github.com/nfdi4cat/voc4cat) instead of creating your own.